puremana/personal-blog/source/_posts/Benchmarking-PHP-8-1-and-Wordpress.md

 <!-- more -->

 How would this version impact Wordpress, the most commonly used content management system on the web?
-I can’t help but imagine how a small-time saved could compound into a magnitudinal number given that [42.9% of the top 10 million sites run Wordpress](https://w3techs.com/technologies/overview/content_management/all/).
+I can’t help but imagine how a small time saved could compound into a magnitudinal number given that [42.9% of the top 10 million sites run Wordpress](https://w3techs.com/technologies/overview/content_management/all/).

 My curiosity wasn’t satisfied and so without any real benchmarking experience, I decided to give it a go.